AlgoMathITMO/DPRank/README.md

 ![Figure 3.
 Model errors distribution histogram for Type A train.](https://github.com/AlgoMathITMO/DPRank/blob/main/All_data/Fig/A_752A/A%20Histogram%20of%20distribution%20of%20errors.jpg "Figure 3.
 Model errors distribution histogram for Type A train.")

-In Figure 3, the ADF results are the results of the Dickey-Fuller test for stationarity.

 ### Getting bounds for optimization

 The distribution of prices by service classes and their boundaries are shown in Figure 4.